antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 * [Add new System.Net.Http.Json project/namespace](https://github.com/dotnet/runtime/pull/33459) - Adds [new extension methods for HttpClient that allow serialization from/to JSON](https://github.com/dotnet/runtime/issues/32937).
 * [Add copy constructor to JsonSerializerOptions](https://github.com/dotnet/runtime/pull/34725) - Enables a library of framework to manage a `JsonSerializerOptions` instance, with specific values it sets, while the type versions over time.

+## WinRT Interop

+We are moving to a [new model for supporting WinRT APIs as part of .NET 5.0](https://github.com/dotnet/runtime/issues/35318).
+This includes calling APIs (in either direction; CLR <==> WinRT), marshaling of data between the two type systems, and unification of types that are intended to be treated the same across the boundary (i.e. "projected types"; [`IEnumberable<T>'](https://docs.microsoft.com/dotnet/api/system.collections.generic.ienumerable-1) and [`IIterable<T>`](https://docs.microsoft.com/uwp/api/windows.foundation.collections.iiterable-1) are examples).

+We will rely on a [new set of WinRT tools](https://github.com/microsoft/CsWinRT) provided by the WinRT team in Windows that will generate C#-based WinRT interop assemblies.
+We are currently working closely with that team.
+The tools will be delivered for .NET 5.0.

+There are several benefits to the new system:

+* Can be developed and improved separate from the .NET runtime.
+* Symmetrical with interop systems provided for other OSes, like iOS and Android.
+* Can take advantage of many other .NET features (AOT, C# features, IL linking).
+* Simplifies the .NET runtime codebase.

+We will be removing the existing WinRT interop system from the .NET runtime (and any other associated components) as part of .NET 5.0.
+This means that apps using WinRT with .NET Core 3.x will need to be rebuilt and will not run on .NET 5.0 as-is.

 ### Open source project improvements